Web Accessibility - What not to do

 It is terribly important to do the things that were attempted for the Agency's home page, alt-text for images, long descriptions for complex charts and graphs, summaries for data tables.
 It is equally important to do them right:

-1. Use short and succinct alt-text that conveys the information in the image.
+- Use short and succinct alt-text that conveys the information in the image.

-3. Provide long descriptions for images when short alt-text cannot convey the same information as the image; use the longdesc attribute on the image.
+, empty alt-text. - Provide long descriptions for images when short alt-text cannot convey the same information as the image; use the

-5. Avoid the use of, or reference to "text-only" sites.
+tag to briefly describe the purpose and organization of data tables. - Avoid the use of, or reference to "text-only" sites.

 As I said at the beginning, the Agency home page (and I assume the Agency's web site) passes most automated tests for 508 compliance.
-I usually argue that the biggest worry about testing tools is that they will miss violations of the 508 Standards altogether, like using color alone to convey important information or not having headers and id markup in a table that requires it.
+I usually argue that the biggest worry about testing tools is that they will miss violations of the 508 Standards altogether, like using color alone to convey important information or not having headers

 The Agency's home page shows that the simplest of accessibility tasks (alt-text on images) can be executed in ways that seem to software evaluators to be just fine yet leave the page virtually unusable.